-Welcome to our blog series that explores the unique features of the CX Touchpoint Benchmark.
+Welcome to our blog series that explores the unique features of the Behavioral Benchmark.

-In particular, five characteristics make it a revolutionary and unique business intelligence tool for asset managers.
+In particular, three characteristics make it a revolutionary and unique business intelligence tool for asset managers.

 In this article, we explain one of them: its use of segment-specific client journeys.